Limitless Sky

 “We wanted to provide a variety of experiences,” said Tursic.
 “The 41st floor is meant for quiet and solitude.”

-ROAM Interior Design of Los Angeles provided interior design on every level.
+ROAM Interior Design provided interior design on every level.

 "With Astra Tower, we set out to design interiors that reflect both the soul and natural beauty of Utah, infused with the energy of modern city living," said Deanne Teeter, Design Director at ROAM.
 “Every amenity—from the tranquil spa on the 23rd floor to the rooftop lounge with panoramic views—is intentionally crafted to foster wellness through biophilic connection and a true sense of home in the sky."